Skip to main content

 • Registration for courses is done online within your myBYUH Student Center.

-This video is a quick overview of how to register for classes:
+The "How to Register for Classes" video is a quick overview of how to register for classes.

 This one-page summary provides additional information about how to register.